typedefs/typedefs.github.io/content/introduction.md

 ### The units

-The theory has two ground terms, from which all concrete type are assembled.
+The theory has two ground terms, from which all concrete types are assembled.

 - `0` the empty type
 - `1` the unit type